 The practitioner is provided with the same material as the panel well before the hearing.
 This gives the practitioner an opportunity to read all the material and to prepare a response.

-The notifier (person who raised the complaint or concern) might also be invited to provide a submission to the panel.
+The notifier (person who raised the concern) might also be invited to provide a submission to the panel.